everybytesystems/dhis2-dataflow-sdk/PROJECT_SUMMARY.md

-# DHIS2 DataFlow SDK - Project Summary
+# DHIS2 EBSCore SDK - Project Summary

 ## 📋 Overview

-This document summarizes the comprehensive DHIS2 DataFlow SDK that has been created.
+This document summarizes the comprehensive DHIS2 EBSCore SDK that has been created.
 The SDK is designed as a Kotlin Multiplatform library providing high-level APIs for interacting with DHIS2 systems.

 ## 🏗 Architecture & Structure